 There are now many options to fulfill orders and execute shipments throughout the globe, ranging from third-party logistics (3PL) providers to dropshipping firms, in addition to traditional in-house supply chain management techniques.

-When you collaborate with a 3PL, you’ll send frequent shipments of products to them, and they’ll manage everything from order shipping to returns to freight forwarding to order processing, depending on the service package you choose.
+When you collaborate with a 3PL, you’ll send frequent shipments of products to them.
+They’ll manage everything from order shipping to returns to freight forwarding to order processing, depending on the service package you choose.

-Dropshipping fulfillment entails sending orders and shipments to a supplier or manufacturer as a demand.
-They’ll then send the products to your customers on your behalf, generally with your logo on them, so the consumer doesn’t realize you’re using a dropshipping service.
+Dropshipping fulfillment entails sending orders and shipments to a supplier or manufacturer as demanded.
+They’ll then send the products to your customers on your behalf, generally with your logo, so the consumer doesn’t realize you’re using a dropshipping service.

-More online orders imply more orders to fill, which might place a burden on your procedures if your business isn’t fast enough.
+More online orders imply more orders to fill, which might burden your procedures if your business isn’t fast enough.

 Inventory mistakes may sometimes be seen here, mainly if your systems and procedures don’t allow for real-time inventory updates across all of your channels, regardless of how much you purchase and sell.

-You’ll also need “two-speed order fulfillment” if you’re running hybrid retail and B2B operations.
+You’ll also need “two-speed order fulfillment” for hybrid retail and B2B operations.
 That is because you’ll be fulfilling fewer (but larger) orders at the exact moment as smaller but more frequently, and you’ll have to strike a balance between longer lead times for B2B customers and shorter lead times for B2C customers.

 Since your B2B customers are more likely to place more prominent and more valued orders with you, as well as seek a long-term supplier with whom they can conduct repeat business, they will have greater expectations than your B2C customers.